tqec/topologiq/README.md

 It would be great to hear of tests using other circuits.
 You can use a non-descript ZX graph defined as a dictionary of nodes and edges (see `assets/graphs/simple_graphs.py` for examples) or a PyZX graph (check `run.py` for a blueprint of the process needed and `assets/graphs/pyzx_graphs.py` for examples of graphs).

-That said, please recall the current priority is to identify types of circuits for which the current implementation performs good, less good, bad, and awfully.
+Please note, however, that the current goal is to inform developmental priorities.
+Critical to this end is identifying **types** of circuits for which the current implementation performs good, less good, bad, and awfully.

 ## Outputs
 A succesfull result will produce: